securedatalinks/slate/source/index.html.md

 }
 ```

-Each endpoint returns data in JSON format with 2 parts, `data` and `status`.
+* Each endpoint returns data in JSON format with 2 parts, `data` and `status`.
-A `data` object contains results for request if the call is successful.
+* A `data` object contains results for the request if the call is successful.
-A `status` object contains the timestamp, when the call was executed and status code and message, indicating if the request was succesfull
+* A `status` object contains the timestamp, when the call was executed, the status code and message which will  indicate if the request was succesfull.
-See [status codes and rate limits](#status-codes-and-rate-limits) for details in different status codes.
+* See [status codes and rate limits](#status-codes-and-rate-limits) for details on different status codes.

-## Versioning
-The sCORe API is versioned to guarantee new features and updates are non-breaking.
-The latest version of this API is /V1/.
+The sCORe API is versioned to ensure that any updates do not break anything.
+The latest version of this API is V1.0.0.
+When testing the sCORe API ensure that the version you are using is correct.
-All our API endpoints start with version.

-Backwards compatible updates might be added to API without creating new version.
-You can check our [Changelog](#Changelog) to see those changes.
+Backwards compatible updates may be added to the API without creating new version.
+You can check our [Changelog](#Changelog) (@Tomas ??) to see those changes.
-These updates are considered backwards compatible:

  * Adding new API resources.
  * Adding new optional request parameters to existing API methods.
  * Adding new properties to existing API responses.
  * Changing the order of properties in existing API responses.
  * Changing the way some data are computed, while not changing the range of possible values
-      -- e.q.
-We change the way reputation of oracle is computed, but it's still a value between 1 and 100.  #TODO IS THIS BACKWARD COMPATIBLE?

-## Date and Time Formats
-All endpoints that require date/time parameters allow timestamps to be passed in either `yyyy-mm-dd hh:mm:ss` (eq.2018-06-22 01:46:40) timestamp format or in Unix time (eg. 1528249600).
+* All endpoints that require date/time parameters allow timestamps to be passed in as either `yyyy-mm-dd hh:mm:ss` (eq.2018-06-22 01:46:40) format or in Unix time frp,at (eg. 1528249600).
-All timestamps returned in JSON payloads are returned in UTC time using human-readable format which follows this pattern: `yyyy-mm-dd hh:mm:ss`
+* All timestamps returned in JSON payloads are returned in UTC time using a human-readable format which follows this pattern: `yyyy-mm-dd hh:mm:ss`
-Data is collected, recorded, and reported in UTC time unless otherwise specified.
+* Data is collected, recorded, and reported in UTC time unless otherwise specified.

-## Status codes and rate limits
-Every endpoint always respond with HTTP status code 200 for both succesful requests and failures.
+* Every endpoint responds with HTTP status code 200 for both succesful requests and failures.
 The `status` object is always included in the JSON response.
 This object contains `status_code` and `error_message`.
-If there was a problem processing the request, one of these status codes is returned.
+* If there was a problem processing the request, one of these status codes is returned.

 Error Code |  Error Message
 -----------|---------------